 MELISSA BLOCK, HOST:

 A stunning upset in Australia and a huge moment for a 19-year-old American tennis player.
-Sloan Stephens, who has never won any title, knocked out the powerhouse Serena Williams to advance to the semifinals at the Australian Open.
+Sloan Stephens, who has never won any title, knocked out the powerhouse Serena Williams to a chance at the semifinals at the Australian Open.

 JON WERTHEIM: Dude.